Hire a DevOps Engineer

 The final option to hire a DevOps engineer is engaging an IT staff augmentation company.

-All you need is to reach out to a company and specify project and candidate requirements.
+All you need is to reach out to a company and specify candidate requirements.
 Once completed, the company will provide you with a shortlist of vetted candidates who are available for the project.

 IT staff augmentation is probably the most flexible model for hiring DevOps talent.
 It reduces the time and cost of recruitment processes while keeping a high quality of work.